dwhr-pi/DietPi-Docs/README-en.md

 - Clone it: `git clone https://github.com/dwhr-pi/DietPi-Docs.git`
 - Install/update dependencies: `pip3 install -Ur requirements.txt`
+- change folder: `cd DietPi-Docs`
-- From the root directory, run: `mkdocs serve`
+- From this root directory, run: `mkdocs serve`

 It builds the static HTML pages into a temporary directory and starts a local web server at `http://localhost:8000`.
 If you have troubles accessing the MkDocs website, you could also listen on a specific IP address or all IP addresses, e.g. `mkdocs serve -a 0.0.0.0:8000`.